senthilcaesar/ai-doctor/README.md

 ![OpenAI](https://img.shields.io/badge/OpenAI-GPT--4o-00A67E)
 ![Python](https://img.shields.io/badge/Python-3.9+-3776AB)

-A futuristic, sci-fi inspired virtual doctor assistant application built with Streamlit and powered by OpenAI's GPT models.
+A futuristic, AI inspired virtual doctor assistant application built with Streamlit and powered by OpenAI's GPT models.
 This application simulates a virtual doctor that collects patient health information through an interactive form and allows patients to discuss their health concerns with an AI assistant.

-> **Note:** This application does not provide medical advice or diagnosis.
-It is for demonstration purposes only.

-## 🌟 Features

-- **Patient Information Intake Form**

-  - Collect comprehensive patient information across multiple categories
-  - Validate required fields and provide visual feedback
-  - Review all information before submission

-- **BMI Calculation and Health Assessment**

-  - Automatically calculate BMI based on patient's height and weight
-  - Determine BMI category (underweight, normal weight, overweight, obese)
-  - Provide detailed health assessment based on BMI
-  - Offer personalized health recommendations
-  - Uses OpenAI Agents framework for intelligent analysis

-- **Virtual Doctor Chat**

-  - Discuss health concerns with an AI-powered virtual doctor
-  - Context-aware conversations based on submitted patient information
-  - BMI assessment incorporated into the doctor's initial response
-  - Support for multiple OpenAI models (GPT-4o, GPT-4-turbo, GPT-3.5-turbo)

-- **User Interface**
-  - Intuitive navigation between data input and virtual doctor chat
-  - Futuristic sci-fi inspired design with custom styling
-  - Responsive layout that works on various screen sizes
-  - Table-based information display for better readability
+## 🚀 Live Demo

+The application is live at: **[https://ai-doctor-v1.streamlit.app/](https://ai-doctor-v1.streamlit.app/)**

+This Virtual Doctor Assistant helps users assess their health by collecting patient information through an interactive form and providing personalized health insights.
+It calculates BMI based on height and weight, offers health recommendations, and enables users to discuss their health concerns through an AI-powered chat interface.
+The assistant analyzes symptoms, provides general health guidance, and creates a seamless, futuristic healthcare experience—all while maintaining that this is for demonstration purposes only and not a replacement for professional medical advice.

 ## 🛠️ Technologies Used